hyperledger/fabric-gateway/SECURITY.md

 ## Reporting a vulnerability

-Suspected security vulnerabilities in this project can be reported directly to project maintainers by email.
-Current project maintainers are listed in the [MAINTAINERS.md](MAINTAINERS.md) file.
+Suspected security vulnerabilities in this project can be reported using the repository's [security advisories page](https://github.com/hyperledger/fabric-gateway/security/advisories).
+Guidance can be found in the GitHub documentation on [privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability).
 The maintainers will work with you to confirm the vulnerability, deliver a fix, and then release a security bulletin.

 ## Vulnerabilities in dependencies